pingidentity/pingidentity-devops-getting-started/docs/deployment/restorePDMultiRegionSeedFailure.md

 cn=Topology,cn=config : No Master (data read-only)     : 3               : 1               : 1               : 0
 ```

-You will also see administrative alerts in the output indicating that the mirrored subtree manager can't establish a connection with the servers in the seed region.
+You will also see administrative alerts in the output indicating that the mirrored subtree manager cannot establish a connection with the servers in the seed region.

 ## Overview